 The goal of the SISS Public Portfolio is to opportunistically improve the risk and return characteristics of the CalSTRS Total Fund (Fund) and explicitly integrate sustainability considerations as a value driver in investment strategy.
-The SISS Public Portfolio shall be invested to improve the diversification of the total investment portfolio and provide enhanced diversified investment returns with the ancillary benefits of improving the overall market through active engagement and promoting the integration of material sustainability-related ESG-factors.
+The SISS Public Portfolio shall be invested to provide diversified investment returns with the ancillary benefits of improving the overall market through active engagement and promoting the integration of material sustainability-related factors.